Skip to content

 Tracking FDA Priority Review Voucher issuances, sales, redemptions and the latest news.

-Last updated 30 August 2025 - best viewed on desktop
+Last updated 2 November 2025 - best viewed on desktop

 Background

-prevention and treatment of certain tropical diseases (TD).
+for prevention and treatment of certain tropical diseases (TD).

-prevention or treatment for material threat medical countermeasures (MTMC).
+for prevention or treatment for material threat medical countermeasures (MTMC).

 Summary Statistics

-No. of PRVs issued
+No. of vouchers issued

-No. of publicly disclosed PRV sales
+No. of publicly disclosed voucher sales

 71

-No. of PRVs redeemed
+No. of vouchers redeemed

-No. of PRVs with unknown status
+No. of vouchers with unknown/unused status

 Highest reported PRV sale price